Focus: Montreal Cognitive Assessment (MoCA)

 The occupational therapist demonstrates a commitment to continuing competence by completing the training and certification and continuing to use the MoCA in clinical practice.
 Doing so helps to foster the trust that clients have in knowing that the occupational therapist has the necessary training and competence to use the MoCA correctly.

-It is also helpful to consider this scenario in the context of the following Essential Competencies:
+It is also helpful to consider this scenario in the context of the following from the Competencies for Occupational Therapists in Canada:

 The MoCA is one of many cognitive screening tools.
 The occupational therapist may decide to administer an alternative cognitive screening tool based on the intended population and psychometric properties of such tools, the occupational therapist’s clinical reasoning and the client’s presenting occupational performance issues.